 The Hijri year begins with the month of Muharram, which holds great significance to Muslims.
-This is one of the four sacred months among the twelve months in the Islamic calendar, as mentioned in Quran.
-However, Muharram isn’t very well-known as Ramadan and Dhul Hijjah, as most of us don’t know its virtues rightly.
+This is one of the four sacred months among the twelve months in the Islamic calendar, as mentioned in the Quran.
+However, Muharram isn’t as well-known as Ramadan and Dhul Hijjah, as most of us don’t know its virtues rightly.

 In 2023, the Muharram month will start on the 19th of July.
 There are a few special Sunnah in this holy month, such as fasting and doing other forms of worship.
 Let’s delve into the virtues and things to do in this blessed month.

 Muharram is the first month of the lunar calendar.
 It begins after Dhul Hijjah of the previous year, and the next month of Muharram is Safar.
 The Arabic word ‘Muharram’ means prohibited or forbidden, which itself emphasizes its sanctity.
 In Allah, there are four sacred months in the year, and Muharram is one of them.
 It signifies warfare is forbidden in this month.
 Some historians claimed the month was called ‘Safer al-Awwal’ before Islam.

 FYI: Islamic year is derived from the event of Hijrah (migration) of Prophet Muhammad ﷺ.
 And this is determined by the new moon sighting.
 That’s why the Islamic calendar is also called the Hijri calendar or lunar calendar.
 The Islamic year is 10 or 11 days lesser than the solar year.

 When is Muharram 2023?

 The Islamic year consists of 12 lunar months that start through the month of Muharram.
 In 1445 AH, the month of Muharram will begin on 19th July 2023.
 As the Islamic calendar is based on moon sightings, thus the date may vary with the region.

 What are the Important Dates of Muharram?

 Some of the key dates in Muharram are-